cherubim777/ride-sharing-app-project/README.md

 # ride-sharing-app-project

-This project is a ride sharing mobile application in flutter.
+A Flutter project to create a mobile app that provides users with a dependable and simple way to share rides and split ride costs.